alezubi/PokemonBackup3/README.md

-#PokeInfo 🃏✨
+PokeInfo 🃏✨
 Pokémon Card Search and Market Price Tracker
 PokeInfo is a Pokémon card search tool that allows users to look up Pokémon cards by name and filter them by type.
 The application retrieves card details, including artwork, attributes, and real-time market prices, providing collectors and enthusiasts with an easy way to browse and assess Pokémon cards.

-##🔎 Search for Pokémon Cards by Name
+🔎 Search for Pokémon Cards by Name

 ![Pokémon Card Image](image_2025-03-26_211949643.png)

-##🎨 View Pokémon Card Details
+🎨 View Pokémon Card Details

 ![Pokémon Card Image](image_2025-03-26_212250974.png)

-##💰 Check Market Prices
+💰 Check Market Prices

-###🚀 Features
+🚀 Features
--✔️ Search Pokémon Cards by entering the Pokémon name in the search bar.
+✔️ Search Pokémon Cards by entering the Pokémon name in the search bar.
--✔️ Filter by Type to display cards based on their elemental type (e.g., Fire, Water, Electric).
+✔️ Filter by Type to display cards based on their elemental type (e.g., Fire, Water, Electric).
--✔️ View Card Details, including stats, rarity, and set information.
+✔️ View Card Details, including stats, rarity, and set information.
--✔️ Check Market Prices for each card to stay updated on its current value.
+✔️ Check Market Prices for each card to stay updated on its current value.

-###🛠️ How to Use
+🛠️ How to Use

-### 🛠️ How to Use
+ 🛠️ How to Use

 1. **Clone the Repository**:
    ```bash